Introduction

 There have been no long-term human studies conducted to determine effective nutrition patterns for preventing cognitive decline.
 The below food and dose recommendations are largely based on observational data and clinical experience rather than rigorous clinical trials.

-đź”´ Limit added sugar: Dr. Richard Isaacson guides patients to <10-20g of added sugar per day[3]; higher sugar intake is associated with worse cognitive outcomes[11]; Nigerians consume one-quarter of the amount of sugar that Americans consume and exhibit low rates of AD despite a high prevalence of ApoE4[12]
+š“ Limit added sugar: Dr. Richard Isaacson guides patients to <10-20g of added sugar per day[3]; higher sugar intake is associated with worse cognitive outcomes[11]; study found that AD incidence was twice as high in Africans living in the United States compared to those in Nigeria (despite high ApoE4 prevalence), where sugar consumption is one-quarter that of Americans[12]

 The most common patterns associated with brain health are Ketogenic, Mediterranean, and MIND (alpha-sorted).
 See Appendix > Nutrition Patterns for information.